Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 39 - Deploying to the ICP Live Blockchain/39.01 What are Cycles and the ICP Token/README.md

 After acquiring ICP tokens, users can burn these tokens to exchange them for computation cycles within their canisters.
 This process converts a publicly tradable token into a non-tradable resource that powers canisters by enabling data storage and computation.

 Canisters are preloaded with cycles, representing their computational potential.
 As long as a canister has sufficient cycles, it remains operational.

+### Analogy for Cycles

+This system is analogous to using propane gas cans at home.
+You store propane to fuel gas heaters or burners and replenish the supply as it runs low.
+Similarly, canisters require topping up with cycles to continue functioning.